nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When the user enters the `delete` command, the `prepareDeleteCommand(argument)` is called.
 It will reject the input provided by the user if the `argument` is empty.
 If the argument is not rejected, it will return a new DeleteCommand object with arguments as the parameter to be used to delete an appliance from the ApplianceList.

-For example: user input: `delete aircon1`. `prepareRemoveCommand(aircon1)` will return and construct a new DeleteCommand object to be executed to remove the location `aircon1` in the LocationList.

 #### Sequence Diagram for `on`